true-north-engineering/hpb-educ/lab2/TASKS.md

 Compare the new `yaml` configuration with your initial deployment file.

-#Lab 9 - Add configurations from configmap
+# Lab 10 - Add configurations from configmap

 Now that we have database config from secret, externalize rest of the config by creating a config map.